pmandreoli/Documentation/source/CMDB_IN_CONF.rst

 Setting up CMDB role
 --------------------

-1. Create and edit cmdb.yaml in **group_vars** that contain all the following variables:
+1. Create and edit cmdb.yaml in **group_vars** that contain the following variables:

 .. highlight:: none